UNDERSTANDING WIND POWER GENERATORS FOR HOME USE

 Solar electromagnetic radiation heats our atmosphere unevenly.

-This process, coupled with the Earth rotation, different rates of heating of land and water, and irregularities of the Earth's surface creates unequal air pressure distributions, which in turn contribute to the flows of air.
+This process is coupled with the Earth rotation, different rates of heating of land and water, and irregularities of the Earth's surface.
+All of the above creates unequal air pressure distributions, which in turn results in the complex flows of air.
 Note that any moving object has kinetic energy, which is proportional to the mass of the object and the square of its speed: E=mv2/2.
 The energy in the wind is due to the moving air molecules.
 Thus, when an air stream is formed, a portion of the sun's irradiance (about 1-2% of what reached the Earth) is converted to the energy of the moving air.
 That's why wind energy is often referred to as a converted form of solar energy.
 It has been in use for several millennia and it's one of the five main alternative power sources.
 Originally people utilized wind to power sailing ships.
 Later on they began using it in grinding or milling turbines.
 For more than a century it has also been used for generation of electricity.
 Electricity powered by the moving air is casually referred to as wind power, and the device that converts air movement into electricity is called wind generator.
 Not surprisingly, such machine comes in various sizes.
 For example, rotors in sailboat battery charges can be just a few feet in diameter.
 Utility-grade systems have rotors measuring hundreds of feet across.
 Likewise, depending on the size, the peak output ratings can range anywhere from several watt to megawatts.
 For a reference, the world largest turbine has 417-ft rotor and is rated for 7.5 MW.

 HOW WIND GENERATORS WORK